Welcome to the Jazz Jams Club website.

 continue even if we don't have enough rhythm players or some don't show up at the last minute.

-is good enough I might use it to be melody person of last resort otherwise hopefully I can do it with guitar as I used to
+shift I will use vocals to be melody person of last resort otherwise I will do it with guitar as I used to do.
+I will only initiate

 As before, these jams will be held the last Sunday of the month except for when that lands on a holiday.
 In that situation